bbatsov/batsov.com/_posts/2012-12-09-from-linux-to-osx-meet-your-new-apps.markdown

 ### Virtualization Software

-The go-to desktop virtualization solution favoured by most Linux users is VirtualBox and it's available for OSX as well.
-VirtualBox gets the job done, but doesn't even come close to [Parallels](http://www.parallels.com/) in terms of performance, stability and integration with OSX.
-Parallels support for Windows guests is particularly good.
+The go-to desktop virtualization solution favoured by most Linux users is VirtualBox and it's available for OS X as well.
+VirtualBox gets the job done, but doesn't even come close to [Parallels](http://www.parallels.com/) in terms of performance, stability and integration with OS X. Parallels support for Windows guests is particularly good.

 ## Software Development

 ### Text Editing

-Every major text editor has a port for OSX, so things are pretty much the same here.
-On OSX you'll also get access to [TextMate](http://macromates.com/).
+Every major text editor has a port for OS X, so things are pretty much the same here.
+On OS X you'll also get access to [TextMate](http://macromates.com/).
 My affection for Emacs is widely known though.
-Excellent Emacs builds are available [here](http://emacsformacosx.com/) and the upcoming Emacs 24.3 will finally feature OSX Lion style full-screen support.
+Excellent Emacs builds are available [here](http://emacsformacosx.com/) and the upcoming Emacs 24.3 will finally feature OS X Lion style full-screen support.
 If the mention of Emacs and vim scares you I'd recommend trying out [Sublime Text 2](http://www.sublimetext.com/2).

 ### IDEs

-Eclipse, NetBeans and IntelliJ are available (no suprise since they are all Java apps) and look and perform great on OSX.
-There's also Apple's own XCode, which I found unwieldy.
+Eclipse, NetBeans and IntelliJ are available (no suprise since they are all Java apps) and look and perform great on OS X. There's also Apple's own XCode, which I found unwieldy.

 ### Terminal Emulator

-OSX comes with a pretty barebone terminal emulator called **Terminal**.
+OS X comes with a pretty barebone terminal emulator called **Terminal**.
 I wouldn't advice anyone to spent much time with it.

 Install [iTerm2](http://www.iterm2.com/#/section/home).
 It redefines